Lawyer on trial for molesting Drew & Napier colleague, taking photos of her

 He is accused of molesting an unidentified woman by pressing his thigh against her upper arm at the law firm at Ocean Financial Centre in Collyer Quay, on Oct 11, 2017.

-The other three charges allege that he insulted the same woman's modesty by taking photos of her chest and underwear at the Ocean Financial Centre on Oct 11, 2017, and twice in April 2017.
+The other three charges allege that he insulted the same woman's modesty by taking photos of her underwear at the Ocean Financial Centre on Oct 11, 2017, and of her chest and underwear on two occasions in April 2017.

 The trial opened on Monday with investigation officer Thanabalan Kothandapani taking the stand.